-One of the most important parameters of any cryptocurrency network is block time, that is the time needed to find a new block.
+One of the most critical parameters of any cryptocurrency network is block time; that is the time needed to find a new block.
 For Bitcoin, it is 10 minutes, while for Ethereum it’s 14 seconds.
 However, Bitcoin block may as well be found in 1 minute, or in 20 minutes.
-10 minutes is the average block time (if let’s say, we take 1000 blocks in a row).
+Ten minutes is the average block time (if let’s say, we take 1000 blocks in a row).

 It means that every ±14 seconds all Ethereum mining rigs get a new task (job) and try to find the solution for the new block by merely guessing.
-It’s wrong to think that a specific rig or big mining pools spend a lot of time (hours or even days) trying to find a solution to one block – the problem to solve is one and same for everyone, and it is changed every time a new block is found!
+It’s wrong to think that a rig or big mining pool spend a lot of time (hours or even days) trying to find a solution to one specific block – the problem to solve is one and same for everyone, and it is changed every time a new block in cryptocurrency network is found!

 - Easy, right?

 Every cryptocurrency network decides on a one-to-one basis how many zeros number ‘C’ must have at the end in the same way that the average time to find a block – “block time” stays within the range of allotted time.